-Whilst there are a variety of different approaches to thematic analysis each option is still a form of thematic coding.
+Whilst there are a variety of different approaches to thematic analysis each method is still a form of thematic coding.
 These include: Grounded theory; Interpretative phenomenological analysis; Template analysis; and Framework analysis.

 It is essential to view the text in a theoretical or analytical way rather than merely approaching it with a descriptive focus.
 Intensive reading needs to take place during this process to ensure that you are able to identify all of the relevant ideas in the text, including even the most simple.